joshmarinacci/webxr-workshop-intro/part1/instructions.md

 ```

 Load this in the viewer app on your mobile device.
 You should see a
-scene containing a box, a plane, with a nice background.
+scene containing a box and a plane, with a nice background.

 # A short introduction to a-frame